coderbeez/interior-architect/README.md

 1. As a Stripe hosted option she doesn't have to worry about payment security.
 2. Stripe Checkout meets the 2019 European Strong Customer Authentication (SCA) requirements.
 3. A customisable interface still allowed her logo and colour scheme to be incorporated.
+4. Stripe notifications settings allowed the clients to receive an email after every successful payment.
+5. Stripe email settings allowed the client's customers to receive receipts directly from Stripe.

 ![Cart Schema](https://github.com/coderbeez/interior-architect/blob/master/wireframes/images/schema_cart.JPG)
 *Diagram: Cart Schema*